 (to enlarge either graphic click image then click again, especially so to read instructions)

-Although for me as a young boy growing up I loved ray guns of all types and especially so the U-235 Atomic Pistol, it never rose to the level in my life as the Code-O-Graphs, it was out-and-out my favorite toy after having somehow inadvertently loosing my Photo-Matic Code-O-Graph However, the film strip aspects of the Krypto Ray Gun and the U-235 itself played a huge role in one of the biggest adventures of my life, the revealing by my uncle to me on his death bed of a long-held secret about an object he found on the so-called debris field related to the 1947 Roswell Incident --- an object he said that had all the characteristics of a disintegrator pistol --- a ray gun if you like.
+Although for me as a young boy growing up I loved ray guns of all types and especially so the Buck Rogers U-235 Atomic Pistol, it never rose to the level in my life as the Code-O-Graphs until after I somehow inadvertently lost my Photo-Matic Code-O-Graph.
+After that, taken together, the film strip aspects of the Krypto Ray Gun --- and the U-235 itself as it was --- played a huge role in one of the biggest adventures of my whole life, the revealing by my uncle to me on his death bed of a long-held secret about an object he found on the so-called debris field related to the 1947 Roswell Incident --- an object he said that had all the characteristics in real life of a disintegrator pistol --- a ray gun if you like.
+To wit the following:

 LATE 1940s ACME CINE VUE FILM VIEWER

-The Krypto Ray Gun, the film projector that it was, was the first film strip gizmo I ever had, and although I don't remember what exactly happened to it, it wasn't my last --- and I remember quite well what happened to the last.
-I made a time capsule out of it and buried it out in the middle of the New Mexico desert.
-To wit the following from sometime before I reached age ten:
+The Krypto Ray Gun, the film projector that it was, made of Kryptonite or not, was the first film strip gizmo I ever had, and in the process sort of set into motion a certain fascination of film strip viewers.
+Although I don't remember what happened to it exactly, it wasn't my last --- and I remember well what happened to the last.
+I made a time capsule out of it and buried it and the film strip in a deep hole out in the middle of the New Mexico desert.

 "I was fast asleep in my sleeping bag somewhere in the desert near Fort Sumner on the night of, it is thought, Friday, July 4, 1947, when around midnight my uncle, who had been sitting up pondering the stars and possibly his insignificance in the overall scheme of things, through a smattering of clouds, saw a brilliant meteor-like object streak across the night sky arcing downward to the Earth toward a fast moving lightning infested stormy horizon, all the while dissipating a string of quickly extinguishing small glowing hunks or particles dropping in it's wake."